Sexual Offense Policy: Extended Campuses

 XIV.
 Policy Implementation Committee

-A. The Policy Implementation Committee consists of the Associate Provost, the Associate Vice President and Chief Human Resources Officer, the Dean of Students, all Title IX Coordinators, the Hearing Officers, the Director of Public Safety, and the Advocate.
+A. The Policy Implementation Committee consists of the Vice Provost, the Associate Vice President and Chief Human Resources Officer, the Dean of Students, all Title IX Coordinators, the Hearing Officers, the Director of Public Safety, and the Advocate.
 This Committee meets at the discretion of any of its members to address procedural questions involved in the implementation of this policy as well as issues that are not directly provided for in the policy (this includes complaints that include one party who is no longer a member of the Webster University community).
 Through the Policy Implementation Committee, these administrators may consult with each other as necessary to evaluate any evidence or testimony in an effort to make a fair and impartial decision regarding the final resolution of a case.

 B. Major substantive changes in the Sexual Offense Policy must be approved by the Faculty Senate, Webster Staff Alliance, Student Government Association, and Administrative Council.